-Flu Shots will be available for Tricare beneficiaries beginning in October 2015 at your Fort Bragg Primary Care Clinic by walk-in.
+Influenza Vaccinations (flu shots) are expected to be available for Tricare beneficiaries beginning in October 2017 at your Fort Bragg Primary Care Clinic by walk-in.
 Primary Care Clinics includes: Family Medicine & Residency Clinic, Byars Health Clinic, Hope Mills Medical Home, Fayetteville Medical Home, Linden Oaks Medical Home, Joel Health Clinic, Robinson Health Clinic, and Clark Clinic.
-All active duty soldiers will be given guidance by their chain of command on how the flu shot will be distributed.
-Retirees and adult beneficiaries who cannot obtain their flu shot from their network provider may obtain their flu shot from Allergy & Immunization Clinic.
 Please call your clinic for hours of operations for influenza immunization.

 Beneficiaries and retirees may also get their seasonal flu vaccine from a participating TRICARE retail network pharmacy.
 Call your local network pharmacy to make sure it participates in the vaccine program and has the vaccine in stock.
 To find a network pharmacy near you, call Express Scripts at 1-877-363-1303 or visit online at www.expressscripts.com/TRICARE/pharmacy

 The Emergency Department will not be giving any flu vaccines.
 Please do not visit the Emergency Department for Vaccines.

 Cold and flu season is quickly approaching and here at Womack Army Medical Center we want to make sure that our customers are protected.
 We believe it is an honor and a privilege to care for you each day and we want to keep you and your loved ones as healthy as possible.
 Keeping you up to date on your immunizations and the best health information out there is a major part of that.
 As we begin this Flu Season there may be some questions and concerns you may have.

 What is flu?